jihunni/Bioinformatics/README.md

 - `protocol` MetaboTools: A Comprehensive Toolbox for Analysis of Genome-Scale Metabolic Models
 - In silico learning of tumor evolution through mutational time series | PNAX, 2019 | [paper](https://www.pnas.org/content/116/19/9501) | [code](https://github.com/noamaus/LSTM-Mutational-series)
 - A machine learning approach to predict metabolic pathway dynamics from time-series multiomics data
+##sequencing
+- whole genome sequencing vs exon sequencing
+  - **Whole Genome Sequencing** sequences the complete DNA of an organism.
+In the case of a human this corresponds to about three billion base pairs of DNA.
+Whole genome sequencing entails sequencing all coding (exons) and noncoding (intron) nuclear DNA as well as mitochondrial DNA.
+This allows researchers to generate large quantities of data, which can then be analyzed.
+  - The exome makes up only 1.5% of the whole human genome, however ALL protein coding genes are found in the exome.
+Since most genetic disorders are correlated with mutations in protein coding genes, most physicians and scientists who use sequencing technologies for diagnostic purposes start with an analysis of the exome.
+Exome sequencing and analysis typically takes less time than whole genome sequencing at less than half the cost.
 ## single cell omics
 - Clonal Decomposition and DNA Replication States Defined by Scaled Single-Cell Genome Sequencing | Cell, 2019 | [paper](https://www.sciencedirect.com/science/article/pii/S0092867419311766)
 - Clonal fitness inferred from time-series modelling of single-cell cancer genomes | Nature, 2021 | [paper](https://www.nature.com/articles/s41586-021-03648-3#data-availability) | [Data](https://ega-archive.org/studies/EGAS00001004448)